khaudio/stanford_sevens/rules.md

 ### Strategy

 As mentioned, all multiples count as a single point; i.e., following the example with a base number of seven, a Jack (10) and Ace (1 or 11) makes 21, but is worth the same (one point) as four 10's and a 9 (49).
 Higher multiples are not worth more points.
 Therefore, it is to the player's advantage to use cards to create a greater number of lower-value multiples.
 More exact base number (multiple of 1) points means more point-stealing or more row-flipping, so lower-value cards hold higher value than cards which exceed the base number.
 That is, A-7 are more valuable than 8-K when playing multiples of seven.

+### Solo Play

+To play with a single player, play normally; however, the goal becomes not only to score as many points as possible, but to discard as few cards as possible by the end.
+When the deck runs out and the last turn ends, subtract the number of cards not used for points from the number of points scored.
+For example, if a player scores 25 points and has one card in hand and two left on the board, the final single-player score would be 22.
+This assumes that the remaining cards are either face-down, or do not add up to a multiple and therefore cannot be used to score, and must be discarded.